dquinn720/theIGF/README.md

 # theIGF
-pthon code to run The IGF website
+python code to run The IGF website